eurise-network/technical-reference/developer-guidelines/02-readme.md

 1. Who has contributed to the software?
 1. Which license is used?
 In most cases a link to the LICENSE.txt is sufficient.
 1. Who has to be acknowledged?
 I.e. who has played a significant role for the creating of the software?
-  This can e.g. include funding, research communities, or coworkers that are not part of the project but have given advice and/or input to the development process.
+  This can e.g. include funding, research communities, or co-workers that are not part of the project but have given advice and/or input to the development process.